Daily Houserule tweets: December 2022

 Still, some exploits for point munchkins:

 1. It may be possible to streamline on skills vs attributes (GM willing).
-Ex: If your martial artist spends [2] each on Meditation and 4+ Will-based special skills, cutting those to [1] each and buying +1 Will is a better deal (aiding those skills + Intimidation, Will rolls, more).
+Example: If your martial artist spends [2] each on five or more Will-based skills, cutting those to [1] each and buying +1 Will is a better deal (aiding those skills plus Intimidation, Will rolls, and more).

-2. Ignoring defaults can lead to point wastage.
-Ex: The knight’s weapon options include spending [24] on Broadsword or Shortsword, or [12] on each.
+2. Ignoring defaults can lead to serious point wastage.
+Example: The knight’s weapon options include spending [24] on Broadsword or Shortsword, or spending [12] on each.
 The former nets a 20 in one skill and a default 18 in the other; the latter nets just 17 in each!
-(It’s like throwing away 16 points.)
+(Choosing the latter is like throwing away 16 points.
+That’s big!)

 3. Some template traits may be more than what’s needed.
-Ex: The holy warrior needs only Holiness 1 as “buy-in” for Holy abilities and skills.
-Extra Holiness aids some but not all Holy abilities; if you choose only unaided ones, the template’s extra level of Holiness does nothing.
+Example: The holy warrior needs only Holiness 1 as “buy-in” for Holy abilities and skills.
+Extra Holiness aids some but not all Holy abilities.
+If you choose only Holy abilities that are unaided, the template’s extra level of Holiness does nothing for you.

-These are tips for munchkins wanting to scrounge around the templates, mud-larking for stray character points fallen into the gutter.
+These are tips for munchkins willing to scrounge around the templates, mud-larking for stray character points fallen into the gutter.

-In practice, following those well-crafted templates to the letter is unlikely to steer you wrong.
+In practice, following the games’ well-crafted templates to the letter is unlikely to steer you wrong.
 But, if you must, let your munchkin flag fly…

 311